axelmichael11/hays_examen_restful_api/README.md

 #To do List

 - [] hotel json data to the database
-    - {} upload data on api server start...
+    - {x} upload data on api server start...
 POST
         - || tests
     - {} send data from database GET
         - || tests